 First, have a goal in mind.
 An emergency fund does not have to be a year’s worth of expenses.
 It can start out as just a couple hundred dollars in savings.
 The goal is to eventually grow it, but any money is better than no money in the case of an emergency.

 If it is easier for you, try having your paycheck direct deposited.
 This way, you won’t see the money in your hands and it might be easier for you to resist spending.
 You can also utilize bank services such as having money auto-transferred as soon as it is deposited.

 Ask your bank to save back a reasonable amount from each paycheck for you and put it in a separate account.
 It can be as little as $25 or $50 from each paycheck.
 For most families, this is just a night out at a restaurant you are giving up.

 Save your change.
 It is amazing how fast it adds up.
-Just saving change in a jar can mean a couple hundred dollars after several months and it is easier to not spend it because it is change, not bills.
+Just saving change in a jar can mean several hundred dollars after several months and it is easier to not spend it because it is change, not bills.

 Look for ways you can trim your monthly expenses to add extra money to your emergency fund.
 Could you give up cable and go with a streaming service instead for TV?
 Could you go without new clothes this season and instead buy used?
 Small changes like this are nearly painless and add some money where you thought there was none to your fund.

 Stop a bad habit and add the money that would have been spent on that to your fund for a period of time.
-This includes smoking cigarettes, going for shopping trips with no real need and so on.
-Don’t feel like you need to give it up for good, just until you get enough money in your fund.
-However, you may find that after that period of time, you no longer wish to continue with the habit.
+This includes fast food, smoking cigarettes, going for shopping trips with no real need and so on.

 The most important thing to consider when creating an emergency fund is, it is not for extras.
 It is just for maintaining your basic needs.
 Being honest with yourself can help you be more realistic about how much money you will need to have in the event you need to dip into it in the future.